top of page

 Advanced settings for the page view event showing the option "Page changes based on browser history events"

-05. Finally, on the web stream details page, the key piece of information is the measurement ID.
+05. Finally, on the web stream details page, the key piece of information is the Measurement ID.
 This will be a “G” followed by 10 letters and numbers, in the format G-XXXXXXXXXX.
 You’ll need this ID no matter which method you choose to tag your website with your analytics code.

-Tagging your site
+How to tag your site

 How you tag your site (that is, add the snippet of code that collects and sends data to Google Analytics) depends partly on the platform it’s built on.
 One popular option is to use Google Tag Manager, and you’ll find instructions for this on the web stream details page.